metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_extension_service_v1alpha1_manifest.md

 page_title: "k8s_projectcontour_io_extension_service_v1alpha1_manifest Data Source - terraform-provider-k8s"
 subcategory: "projectcontour.io"
 description: |-
-  ExtensionService is the schema for the Contour extension services API.An ExtensionService resource binds a network service to the ContourAPI so that Contour API features can be implemented by collaboratingcomponents.
+  ExtensionService is the schema for the Contour extension services API.
+An ExtensionService resource binds a network service to the Contour API so that Contour API features can be implemented by collaborating components.
 ---

 # k8s_projectcontour_io_extension_service_v1alpha1_manifest (Data Source)

-ExtensionService is the schema for the Contour extension services API.An ExtensionService resource binds a network service to the ContourAPI so that Contour API features can be implemented by collaboratingcomponents.
+ExtensionService is the schema for the Contour extension services API.
+An ExtensionService resource binds a network service to the Contour API so that Contour API features can be implemented by collaborating components.

 ## Example Usage